 Those weeks were agony.

-Right before ‘Underwear Gate’ I’ll call this story – we had banged on a balcony of our friends New York beach house – twice.
+Right before before ‘Underwear Gate’ I’ve named this story – we had banged drunkenly, sloppily, on a balcony of our friends New York beach house – twice.

-So, when he handed me someone else’s beige, lacy – and dirty – underwear from the laundry basket – it shouldn’t have come as a complete shock.
+So, when he handed me someone else’s beige, lacy – and dirty – underwear from his laundry basket that morning – it shouldn’t have come as a complete shock.

 But, when you can’t see in front of you, life is nothing but surprises.
 Looking back, there are truly so few of them.